Chael Sonnen: The Ultimate Fighter: Brazil 3 and failed drug tests

 On October 22, 2013, it was announced that Sonnen would be coaching The Ultimate Fighter: Brazil 3, against long-time rival Wanderlei Silva.
 A bout with Silva, briefly attached to UFC 173, then at The Ultimate Fighter: Brazil 3 Finale, was expected to take place on July 5, 2014, at UFC 175.
 Dana White later stated the fight had to be rescheduled because Silva injured his hand from a brawl with Sonnen that took place during the filming of the show.
 Silva was ultimately pulled from the fight entirely after he failed to submit an application to fight in the state of Nevada, as well as his refusal to undergo a random drug test and was replaced by Vitor Belfort.
 However, Sonnen subsequently failed his random drug test and was removed from the bout.

-First retirement and termination
+First retirement and Fox Sports termination

 Following the controversy of his second failed drug test, Sonnen announced on the June 11, 2014, episode of UFC Tonight his retirement from MMA competition.

 Subsequent to his retirement, it was revealed on June 28, 2014, by the NSAC that Sonnen had failed a second random drug test—the third failed drug test throughout his MMA career—due to the presence of human growth hormone (HGH), recombinant human erythropoietin (EPO), anastrozole, and human chorionic gonadotropin (hCG).

-On June 30, 2014, UFC and Fox Sports announced they had terminated Sonnen's contract as a UFC analyst due to his multiple failed drug tests.
+On June 30, 2014, Fox Sports announced they had terminated Sonnen's contract as a UFC analyst due to his multiple failed drug tests.
 On July 23, 2014, the NSAC ruled that Sonnen would be suspended for 2 years from martial arts competition worldwide due to his multiple failed drugs tests.

+Hall of Fame induction

+At UFC 300 on April 13, 2024, it was announced that the first bout with Sonnen and Anderson Silva that took place at UFC 117 on August 8, 2010, would be inducted into the UFC Hall of Fame Fight Wing during International Fight Week on June 27, 2024.
+Sonnen was present to accept the award.

+The Ultimate Fighter 33

+Sonnen and former UFC Heavyweight and UFC Light Heavyweight Champion Daniel Cormier served as coaches for The Ultimate Fighter 33.